 I woke up later on a bed in a room I had never seen, and the last thing I remembered was the sub yanking me down the hall.
 I learned from one our guidance counselors that we didn’t have a school nurse.
 So they laid me down in a room behind their offices, and it was the end of the school day.
 He asked if I felt okay.
 I was able to get up, and even though my head still hurt, it was a manageable pain.

 I drove to my mom’s work and tried to explain to her what had happened.
 I could convey the logistics of it, like when and where, but I did not do a good job of explaining the what.
-It wasn’t just about the searing, unfamiliar and discombobulating pain.
+It was not just about the searing, unfamiliar and discombobulating pain.
 I felt so weird that I needed help getting out of the classroom and that I had unknowingly slept an entire afternoon away in an unfamiliar place.

 I got really into running toward the end of college, but after a while running onset migraines.
-The running migraines were different than my regular ones because part of my field of vision would go away.
+The running migraines were different than my regular ones because part of my field of vision would go away entirely.
 After graduation when I got my first grown up job with my own insurance my doctor referred me to a neurologist to try to find out why that was happening.
 I had already been down that road but was willing to try again.
 Maybe a different doctor would be able to help.

-Those pesky things must have missed me though because they are starting to come back around again.
+Those pesky migraines must have missed me though because they are starting to come back around again.
 I was so mad after church last Sunday when I walked out of my kids’ bedroom.
 I looked into the living room and without warning the light began to bend.
 I couldn’t see straight.
 I immediately took medicine and laid down.
 My husband took care of the kids.
 We were able to head it off before it got full blown.
 I was down for a few hours, and felt like garbage into the next day though.

 Those migraine free years spoiled me.
 I am mad and frustrated that any of my time or energy is taken away from my life without any notice.
 There’s no happy ending or positive spin to end on at this time.
 I have an appointment with another specialist next week though.
 So maybe there will be soon.